 4-way handshake message 2 is an EAPOL-Key frame with the Key Type subfield equal to 1.
 The Key Data field shall contain an RSNE, may contain an RSNXE, and need not be encrypted. (#2290)For MLO, the Key Data field shall include the MAC Address KDE set to the MLD MAC address of the Supplicant.

 An ESS Supplicant’s SME shall insert the RSNE it sent in its (Re)Association Request frame, and shall insert the RSNXE it sent in its (Re)Association Request frame if the RSNXE is present in the (Re)Association Request frame it sent.
-The RSNE and the RSNXE are included as transmitted in the Management frame. (#2290)For MLO, the non-AP MLD shall include a MLO Link KDE containing the LinkID field and affiliated STA MAC address for each link included in the Association Request frame.
-On receipt of message 2, the Authenticator’s SME shall validate the selected security config- uration against the RSNE received in the (Re)Association Request frame, and shall validate the RSNXE included in message 2 against the RSNXE received in the (Re)Association Request frame from the Supplicant(#6050).
+The RSNE and the RSNXE are included as transmitted in the Management frame. (#2290)For MLO, if the non-AP MLD includes requested link(s) in the Basic Multi-Link element in the (Re)Association Request frame, the non-AP MLD shall include a MLO Link KDE containing the LinkID field and affiliated STA MAC address for each link included by the non-AP MLD in the Multi-Link element in the (Re)Association Request frame. (#5303) On receipt of message 2, the Authenticator’s SME shall validate the selected security config- uration against the RSNE received in the (Re)Association Request frame, and shall validate the RSNXE included in message 2 against the RSNXE received in the (Re)Association Request frame from the Supplicant(#6050).

 An IBSS Supplicant’s SME shall insert an RSNE containing a selected pairwise cipher suite.
 The Authenticator’s SME shall validate that the pairwise cipher suite selected is one of its configured cipher suites and that the group cipher suite and AKM are consistent.